RenderKit/oidn/README.md

-Library for Deep Neural Networks (MKL-DNN)](https://github.com/intel/mkl-dnn), and fully exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance, thus a CPU with support for at least SSE4.2 is required to run Open Image Denoise.
+Library for Deep Neural Networks (MKL-DNN)](https://github.com/intel/mkl-dnn), and fully exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance.
+A CPU with support for at least SSE4.2 is required to run Open Image Denoise.

 ## Support and Contact